KIPAC/Physics89L/docs/overview.md

 ### Final project / presentation

-The last two weeks of the class will be devoted to working on an presenting a short (2 or 3 slide) presentation following up on some data analysis from one of the topics that we covered in the course.
+The last two weeks of the class will be devoted to working on presenting a short (2 or 3 slide) talk that follows up on some data analysis from one of the topics that we covered in the course.

 Week 9 will be a chance to work on the data analysis and start to organize your slides.
 Week 10 will be devoted to finishing up your slides.